 Used luxury prices vs brand new non-luxury models?

-Ok, so we’ve established we can get a three-year-old BMW 7 Series with below average miles for less than $30,000, so what could you get brand new for that sort of money.
+Ok, so we’ve established we can get a three-year-old BMW 7 Series with below-average miles for less than $30,000, so what could you get brand new for that sort of money?
 Well, you could get a mid-range Ford Fusion or Toyota Camry, or an entry-level Chevy Impala for that sort of money, so what would you choose?
-Be honest, a 7 Series or an A8 that’s only just out of its manufacturer warranty is going to look a lot better outside your house or in the parking lot at work, isn’t it?
+To be honest, a 7 Series or an A8 that’s only just out of its manufacturer warranty is going to look a lot better outside your house or in the parking lot at work, isn’t it?

 Luxury customers don’t want used luxury cars: a true story

 A few months after I started as a sales exec in the retail auto business I was sent to a weekend used vehicle sales event by the dealer group I was working for.
 The group had around 20 Land Rover dealerships, and it had been decided that they would all send their used Range Rovers to one location for a special weekend event.

 I was new so I didn’t think anything of it at first, but when I got there and saw there were around 80 Range Rovers for sale I realized the group had a problem with used Range Rovers.